suhaib7772/Procurement-0.2/README.md

 # Procurement - Project Documentation - V.0.2

-# Welcome to the Procurement Project's-0.2.
 Below is a list of key docuements realated to the project:

 | # |Document Type | Description | Link |
 |---|--------------|-------------|------|